Cancel anytime

 Industry Overview

-The power generation industry is undergoing significant transformation, driven by factors such as increasing demand for renewable energy, declining costs of renewable technologies, and growing environmental concerns.
-The industry is also facing challenges related to grid modernization and cybersecurity.
+The electric power industry is undergoing a significant transformation, driven by factors such as increasing demand for renewable energy, declining costs of renewable energy technologies, and growing concerns about climate change.
+The market is becoming more decentralized, with distributed generation and energy storage playing an increasingly important role.

 Positioning